donghao51/Awesome-Multimodal-Adaptation/README.md

 (CVPR 2024) [On the test-time zero-shot generalization of vision-language models: Do we really need prompt learning?](https://arxiv.org/pdf/2402.10099) by Zanella et al.

+(CVPR 2024) [The Neglected Tails in Vision-Language Models](https://arxiv.org/pdf/2401.12425) by Parashar et al.

 (CVPRW 2024) [Low-Rank Few-Shot Adaptation of Vision-Language Models](https://arxiv.org/abs/2405.18541) by Zanella et al.